 Many people who perform a routine task often find ways to complete the job in less time or at a reduced cost.
 Sometimes, shortcuts work out well, but at other times, they can backfire, making it necessary to repeat the entire job.
 For example, applying asphalt shingles with a powerful staple gun instead of nailing them in place may seem like an excellent way to save time on the installation.
 Still, leaks will almost certainly appear in a relatively short time.
 However, a staple gun is often an efficient way to secure the felt between the shingles and the decking.
-Similarly, experienced sealcoating contractors have learned ways to optimize the efficiency of the various tasks involved in the overall job, but there are some shortcuts that they should never take.
+Similarly, an experienced paving contractor have learned ways to optimize the efficiency of the various tasks involved in the overall job, but there are some shortcuts that they should never take.
 If they skip pavement repairs, prepare the mix incorrectly, use the wrong tools, or misapply the sealant, you could be wasting your money.

 Sealcoating Shortcuts a Paving Contractor Should Never Take